Otitis externa is an infection of the external ear, a common condition that is mainly seen in primary care.

 - Local trauma (e.g. hearing aids or excessive use of cotton buds)

-They are also at a higher risk of complications (such as malignant otitis externa), therefore extra care must be taken when treating these individuals.
+Immunocompromised individuals, including patients with diabetes mellitus, are at increased risk of otitis externa.
+These patients are also at a higher risk of complications, such as malignant otitis externa, therefore extra care must be taken when treating these patients.

 Clinical Features

-The classical clinical picture of otitis externa is progressive ear pain with a purulent discharge (Fig. 2), alongside itchiness or ear fullness.
-Less common symptoms include hearing loss, tinnitus, or describing a swollen ear.
-Ensure to enquire about potential precipitants or risk factors for otitis externa.
+The classical clinical picture of otitis externa is progressive ear pain with a purulent discharge (Fig. 2), alongside itchiness or fullness.
+Less common symptoms include hearing loss, tinnitus, or vertigo.

 Differential Diagnosis

-Important differentials to consider for anyone presenting with ear discharge include:
+Important differentials to consider for anyone presenting with purulent ear discharge include:

-- Otitis media with perforation – usually clear discharge or bloody followed by relief of pain, with an inflamed tympanic membrane with perforation.
+- Otitis media with perforation – usually clear discharge or bloody followed by relief of pain, with an inflamed tympanic membrane with perforation on examination.

-Less common conditions include ear canal malignancy, branchial cyst, atopic dermatitis, and exostosis.
+Less common conditions include ear canal malignancy, branchial cyst, atopic dermatitis, or exostosis.

 Investigations